STAND. COM. REP. NO. 2677

 State of Hawaii

-Your Committee on Commerce and Consumer Protection, to which was referred S.B.
-No. 2398, S.D.
-1, entitled:
+Your Committee on Transportation, to which was referred S.B.
+No. 2299 entitled:

-"A BILL FOR AN ACT RELATING TO TATTOO ARTISTS,"
+"A BILL FOR AN ACT RELATING TO TRAFFIC,"

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Coalition for Safe Tattooing Hawaii.
-Your Committee received testimony in opposition to this measure from the Department of Health and one individual.
-Your Committee received comments on this measure from one individual.
+Your Committee received testimony in support of this measure from the Department of Transportation, Hawaii Bicycling League, Cycle On Hawaii, and Bikeshare Hawaii.
+Your Committee received testimony in opposition to this measure from the Department of Transportation and Honolulu Police Department.

-As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2398, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 2398, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2299, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2299, S.D.
+1, and be referred to your Committee on Judiciary.